 More concerning still, nursing is a high-demand, high-turnover profession, and caregiver burnout is a tremendous problem that the industry has yet to solve.
 In a recent survey by Home Care Pulse, turnover rates in the home care industry exceed 70%, leaving agencies scrambling to find qualified caregiving candidates and footing the bill for regular training and orientation.
-The cost alone of repeatedly losing and recruiting caregivers is one of the single most burdensome issues facing home care providers today.
+The cost alone of repeatedly losing and recruiting caregivers (through home care marketing) is one of the single most burdensome issues facing home care providers today.
 If the pool of new caregiving professionals shrinks further as compared to demand, the consequences could be catastrophic.

 How Virtual Healthcare, Powered by Unified Communications, Can Help.